What harmful conditions do the guards have? Harmful production factors

 Harmful production factors by profession are set out in Appendix 1.

-P / p No.The name of harmful or dangerous factors of the production process is prescribedThe data is indicated with what frequency the medical examination should be performedWhat specialists should conduct examinationsWhat tests need to be passed, and what tests are carried outList of contraindications
+No.The name of the harmful or dangerous factors of the production process is written downIndicate the information with what frequency a medical examination should be carried outWhich specialists should conduct examinations?What tests need to be taken and what studies are carried outList of contraindications

-* Indicated only those substances, according to measurements carried out for gas content or dust content of which an excess was recorded.
-The determination is made by laboratory research.
+* Only those substances are indicated, according to measurements of gas or dust content of which an excess was recorded.
+The determination is made by laboratory tests.

-** In addition, for women, it is necessary to undergo a gynecologist, for everyone: the delivery of FLG and blood for a general analysis is required.
+** In addition, for women it is necessary to undergo a gynecologist, for everyone: donation of FLG and blood for general analysis required.

-Preliminary and periodic medical examinations by type of work, which are interpreted by the order of the Ministry of Health and Social Development of the Russian Federation.
-Appendix 2 identical to the first, the difference is that instead of factors, the column indicates a list of jobs and a number of professions.
+Preliminary and periodic medical examinations for the types of work that are interpreted by the order of the Ministry of Health and Social Development of the Russian Federation.
+Appendix 2 identical to the first one, the difference is that instead of factors, the column contains a list of jobs and a number of professions.

-Regulatory document 302H for medical examination, according to Appendix 2, certain requirements are established to dangerous professions.
+Regulatory document 302N for medical examination, according to Appendix 2, certain requirements are established to dangerous professions.

 Event organisation

-Medical examination is a responsible procedure and requires special attention.
-The employer must be satisfied the following actions:
+A medical examination is a responsible procedure and requires special attention.
+The employer must fulfill the following actions:

-1. Prepared administrative document to conduct a medical examination.
+1. In preparation administrative document for a medical examination.

-2. Documents are issued directly to employees against signature, at the same time familiarization with the schedule of the event is carried out.
+2. Documents are issued directly to employees against signature; at the same time, they are familiarized with the schedule of the event.

-3. According to the results of the event, a special act is drawn up by specialists.
+3. Based on the results of the event, specialists draw up a special report.

-4. The employer is obliged to suspend from the duties of persons who have not passed the examination for the period until it is issued positive conclusion.
+4. The employer is obliged to suspend from performing duties persons who have not passed the examination for the period until the certificate is issued. positive conclusion.

-A referral form for a medical examination is developed by organizations and enterprises.
-The final act based on the results of the event is transferred to the representative of the employer or to the employer himself after its approval, no more than 5 working days.
+The form for referral for a medical examination is developed by organizations and enterprises.
+The final act based on the results of the event is transferred to the employer’s representative or the employer himself after its approval, allocated for this no more than 5 working days.

-Carrying out a medical examination is a procedure under the current legislation.
-If the manager was inattentive and allowed an employee who did not pass the medical examination to work, then if this factor is identified by the state authorities, they impose penalties.
+Conducting a medical examination - procedure current legislation.
+If the manager showed inattention and allowed an employee to work who had not passed a medical examination, then if this factor is identified government agencies, impose penalties.

 Useful video

-To organize the timely conduct of medical examinations, as well as control over their passage, it is necessary to secure the executive document with an administrative document.
-Typically, this is done by O&M engineers or HR specialists.
+To organize timely medical examinations, as well as monitor their progress, it is necessary to secure an administrative document for the responsible employee.
+This is usually done by OT engineers or HR specialists.

-When hiring, during employment, as well as extraordinary, depending on the state of health.
-Such workers, in particular, include workers who work in jobs with harmful or hazardous working conditions.
-They undergo mandatory medical examinations when applying for a job and periodic medical examinations to determine their health status.
-This is necessary to understand whether an employee can perform his job duties, as well as to timely diagnose the occurrence of occupational diseases.
+Upon hiring, during employment, as well as extraordinary, depending on the state of health.
+Such workers, in particular, include workers who work in jobs with harmful or dangerous working conditions.
+They undergo mandatory medical examinations when applying for a job and periodic medical examinations to determine health status.
+This is necessary to understand whether the employee can perform his work duties, as well as to timely diagnose the occurrence of occupational diseases.

-It is the employer's responsibility to arrange for pre-employment medical examinations or routine examinations of employees during their employment.
-Harmful production factors in order 302n, which make some types of activities harmful and even hazardous to health, are contained in Appendix 1.
-The list of factors is drawn up in the form of a table divided into several columns:
+It is the employer's responsibility to organize a pre-employment medical examination or routine examination of employees during their working career.
+Harmful production factors in Order 302n, which make some types of activities harmful and even hazardous to health, are contained in Appendix 1.
+The list of factors is presented in the form of a table divided into several columns:

 • a group of substances that are harmful to health;